• Skip to primary navigation

 Download Magisk.zip and Magisk Manager App All Versions

-Interestingly, this app helps Android users hide their roots from specific apps.
-This rooting app functions in a unique way that distinguishes it from other rooting apps out there.
+Interestingly, this app helps Android users hide their device’s root access from specific apps.
+This rooting app operates in a unique manner that distinguishes it from other rooting apps available.
 It does not affect your system partition, so you’ll still retain the benefits packed by your device, such as receiving OTA updates from your manufacturer.
 Even the app skips practically all security checks when rooting Android devices, making the process more accessible and straightforward.
 When this app is rooting a device, the Android device will still receive OTA updates.

-This app has many features, and we have listed them in this article.
+This app offers numerous features, which we have outlined in this article.
 This is a comprehensive article for Magisk and Manager.

 Supporting Android Versions